 Deciphering FedSpeak1, the words and intentions of the Federal Reserve, has become a full-time job in financial markets and media.
 And markets have placed their bets leading up to the July 31 Federal Open Market Committee (FOMC) decision.
 As of today, the widely watched CME FedWatch Tool (which calculates probabilities of rate changes using Federal Funds Futures) has a 100% probability of a Fed rate cut on July 31 (77.5% chance of 25 bps cut; 22.5% of a 50 bps cut).

 I was inspired to see if Artificial Intelligence could provide a new way to analyze the volumes of communication coming out of the Fed.
 So I built a Natural Language Processing (NLP) Fed sentiment model using FOMC statements going back to 1994.
 The model employs a long-short-term-memory (LSTM) Neural Network architecture and is built using PyTorch and Fast.ai libraries.
 I plan to continue to collect, label, and feed more data into the model to keep expanding its predictive depth and breadth.

 Once the model was trained and validated, I tested it using recent Fed communication including the most recent FOMC Statement and Minutes, as well as recent speeches, testimony, and comments by the ten FOMC voting members.
 The results were decidedly mixed:

-It is certainly possible that the die is cast and the Fed will cut.
+It is possible that the die is cast and the Fed will cut.
+Certainly, it looks like the vote will be split, perhaps 8-3 or 7-4.
 Regardless, betting on a rate cut is a crowded trade.
 Markets have a tendency to punish crowded trades and reward asymmetric, seemingly low probability, positions.

 Part of the fever pitch debate centers around the lack of compelling economic data to support a rate cut.
 I will address the quantitative data in my next post.